Students and Graduates

 Honors Internship Application Process

 Assignments are based on the needs of the FBI.
-You will be asked to rank your top six preferred locations, which will be taken into account if you are selected.
-To view our locations, visit the links below.
+You will be asked to rank your top three preferred locations.
+Location preferences are not guaranteed, but they will be taken into account if you are selected.
+To view a selection of featured skills and locations, visit the following links.

-The Program Term Acknowledgement Form is a required attachment for your application.
+The 2026 Program Terms Acknowledgement Form is a required attachment for your application.

 Intern Voices